Aura

 Why a space influencer?

+Space influencers hold the responsibilities of a professional astronauts, while experiencing the fear a novice in space might feel.
 My role was to review NASA articles and interview Teague subject experts to speculate how existing data can help predict the experience of a to-be space influencer.

 image developed by Teague's digital visualization team for Polaris